 Enabling your family member or friends does not help them.
 It only allows them to continue spiraling into an unhealthy addiction.
 You need to make a clear boundary and work toward getting the other person in a treatment center.
 Doing so may save their life and keep your sanity.

 If you need to find out more about how to help an addict that refuses treatment, then contact Northern Illinois Recovery Center today.
-Call us at 855.786.1978, to learn more about our family therapy program in Northern IL.
+Call us at 855.786.1978 to learn more about our family therapy program.